Many or all companies we feature compensate us. Compensation and editorial

 • Illegal purposes

 Of course, lenders aren’t tracking your bank account to ensure you’re using the money for allowed purposes.
-However, if you default on the loan and the lender investigates how you used the money, you could be disadvantaged in the negotiation process.
+However, if you default on the loan and the lender investigates how you used the money, you could be at a disadvantage in the negotiation process.

 Where can you get a personal loan?

-Banks tend to be more conservative in their lending standards than online lenders, which means more stringent credit requirements on bank loans.
-They may also charge higher interest rates and fees
+BankTend to have more conservative lending standards than online lenders (more stringent credit requirements); may also charge higher interest rates and fees

 How does a personal loan work?

-Getting a personal loan can vary slightly depending on the lender, but some general guidelines can help you know what to expect.
+Getting a personal loan can vary by lender, but these general guidelines can help you know what to expect.

 1. Shop around and compare interest rates

-Each lender has its own set of interest rates, fees, repayment terms, and credit requirements, so it’s a good idea to take some time to compare personal loans from multiple lenders before you apply.
+Every lender has its own interest rates, fees, repayment terms, and credit requirements, so it’s wise to compare personal loans from multiple lenders before you apply.

-Fortunately, many lenders allow you to get prequalified with a soft credit check, so you don’t have to worry about the rate-shopping process hurting your credit score.
-Try to get rate quotes from at least three to five lenders to get a good idea of what you qualify for.
+Many lenders allow borrowers to prequalify with a soft credit check, so you don’t need to worry about the rate-shopping process hurting your credit score.
+Try to get rate quotes from at least three lenders to get an idea of what you qualify for.

 2. Choose a lender

-Once you’ve gone through the prequalification process with a handful of lenders, select the lender that offers the best terms for your credit profile.
+Once you’ve prequalified with a handful of lenders, select the one that offers the best terms for your credit profile.

 In addition to the interest rates, look at whether the lender charges an origination fee, which repayment terms you have to choose from, and what the monthly payment would look like.

-Once you narrow your list of options to one lender, you can work directly with them to apply.
+Once you narrow your list of options to one lender, you can apply.

 3. Submit an application

-You can usually apply with your chosen lender online, and some lenders may also allow you to use the phone or apply in person at a local branch.
+You can often apply with your chosen lender online, and some lenders may also allow you to use the phone or apply in person at a local branch.

-An online personal loan application typically only takes a few minutes to complete and usually requires the following information about you:
+An online personal loan application takes a few minutes to complete and often requires the following information about you:

 • Full name